wwood/singlem/README.md

 ```

 #### Installation via PyPI
+SingleM has migrated to Python 3.
 To install the Python libraries required:
 ```
 pip install graftm
 pip install singlem